edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_1.md

   - We tell QIIME to look for the input file `-i`, "combined_seqs.fna".
   - We chose the clustering method usearch61 `-m`
   - We specify that output files should go in a new folder, usearch61_openref/
+  - We tell the program to overwrite already-existing files in the folder if we are running this program more than once (-f)

 Navigate into the usearch61_openref/ folder and inspect the log and the resulting final_otu_map.txt file, using `head`.
 You should see an OTU ID, starting at "0" the the left most column.
 After that number, there is a list of Sequence IDs that have been clustered into that OTU ID.
-The first part of the sequence ID is the SampleID from which it came (green box), and the second part is the sequence number within that sample (purple box).
+The first part of the sequence ID is the SampleID from which it came, and the second part is the sequence number within that sample.

 ![img7](../img/picked_otus.jpg)

 In the usearch61_openref/ folder, we can also see several new directories that we're interested in right now: step1_OTUs, step2_OTUs, step3_OTUs, and step4_OTUs.
 As the [documentation for pick_open_reference_otus.py](http://qiime.org/scripts/pick_open_reference_otus.html) explains, step 1 picks OTUs based on a [reference database](http://greengenes.lbl.gov/cgi-bin/nph-index.cgi), producing a file of successfully clustered OTUs and a file of sequences that failed to cluster based on the reference database.
-Step 2 performs computationally expensive de novo clustering for a subset of failed sequences, and picks a representative sequence from each cluster to add to the original database.
+Step 2 performs computationally expensive de novo clustering for a subset of the failed sequences from step 1, and picks a representative sequence from each new cluster to add to the original database.
 Step 3 picks OTUs from all of the failed sequences, not just the subset used in step 2, based on the new database generated in step 2.
 Step 4 performs de novo clustering on all remaining OTUs.
 Inspect the combined_seqs_otus.txt file from the step1_otus directory.